bufbuild/buf-examples/bufstream/iceberg-quickstart/README.md

 3. Running the Iceberg archival process on demand.
 4. Querying Iceberg with Apache Spark and a Jupyter Notebook.

+## Running as a demonstration

+To skip all of the steps in the quickstart and run this as a demonstration, use `make demo`.
+It'll start the Docker Compose environment, configure a topic, publish messages, archive them to Iceberg tables, and then provide a URL to open for a Jupyter notbook.

 [docs]: https://buf.build/docs/bufstream/iceberg/quickstart/